-Future OpenStack releases
+OpenStack releases 2022-2023

-OpenStack was originally developed through a partnership between the U.S. National Aeronautics and Space Administration and Rackspace, a managed hosting and cloud computing service provider.
-In September 2012, the OpenStack Foundation was created as an independent nonprofit organization to oversee the OpenStack platform and community, governed by a board of directors comprised of many direct and indirect competitors, including IBM, Intel and VMware.
+OpenStack was originally developed through a partnership between the National Aeronautics and Space Administration and Rackspace, a managed hosting and cloud computing service provider.
+In September 2012, the OpenStack Foundation was created as an independent nonprofit organization to oversee the OpenStack platform and community.

-In October 2020, the OpenStack Foundation was relaunched as the Open Infrastructure Foundation (OpenInfra) with a mission to more broadly support other open source infrastructure communities and foster continued development around public, private and hybrid clouds.
-Various OpenInfra projects involve artificial intelligence and machine learning, CI/CD software development paradigms, container infrastructure and edge computing.
+In October 2020, the OpenStack Foundation was relaunched as the Open Infrastructure Foundation (OpenInfra Foundation) with a mission to more broadly support other open source infrastructure communities and foster continued development around public, private and hybrid clouds.
+It's governed by a board of directors composed of many direct and indirect competitors, including IBM, Intel and VMware.
+Various OpenInfra Foundation projects involve artificial intelligence and machine learning, continuous integration/continuous delivery software development paradigms, container infrastructure and edge computing.

 OpenStack platform providers

 While comprehensive and capable, an OpenStack platform is difficult to deploy from scratch.
 The OpenStack market provides a variety of alternatives, including the following:

 - Distributions.
 Organizations can choose prepackaged software that includes or supports OpenStack.
 Examples include Debian and Red Hat OpenStack Platform.

 - Appliances.
 These combine OpenStack software with vendors' selected hardware to accelerate deployment.
 Examples include Hyper-C and Ericsson CEE9.